 Discuss a forgotten founding father, John Carlyle at his opulent stone mansion.
 Visit the site where George Washington was first addressed as President and his town house apartment.

 There’s opportunities to discover buildings that were used as hospitals and logistics centers during the Civil War.
 Learn the mystery of what happened to the $200,000 from the sale of Mount Vernon that Augustine Washington placed on deposit at an Alexandria Bank just before the Civil War.
 Visit the site of the first two casualties of the Civil War.
 Learn about the hardships of daily occupied life in Alexandria and the struggles of occupiers and citizens to co-exist.

 A special treat is visiting an actual torpedo factory!

-This Old Town Alexandria Walking Tour special offering is available for $149 by appointment for groups of any size.
-Children under 12 are free.
-Tour is two to two and a half hours in length.
+This Old Town Alexandria Walking Tour special offering is available for $99 by appointment for groups of any size.
+Tour is one and half to two hours in length.

 Fun Fact: During the Civil War, Alexandria, a Confederate town, was occupied by the Union Army.
 Alexandria was the longest occupied city during the Civil War (its occupation lasted from May 24th, 1861 until summer 1865).
 The city was transformed into an Union Army logistics center during the war, filled with hospitals and transportation facilities.
 Many of the Confederate men fled the city at the beginning of the occupation to join the Confederate Army.